Pinafore/nlp-hw/feateng/README.md

 *Q:* What if I get the error that ``GprGuesser`` has no attribute 'predict'?

 *A:* This means that you're running it on a guesser result that hasn't been cached or that it can't find the cache file.
+Make sure the path is correct, and use the limit option to only process a handful of examples.